 - A confidential version containing all the confidential information and labelled “Confidential” on every page that contains confidential information.
 In addition, all confidential information must be placed between square brackets and highlighted (for a sample confidential document see Appendix 1); and

-In the alternative to filing a public version as described in 2, you may file a public summary of the confidential information.
+Instead of filing a public version, you may file a public summary of the confidential information.
 In either case, the public version or the public summary must give the party opposite and the Tribunal sufficient information to understand the nature of the confidential information.

 While a party may submit documents marked “Confidential”, it does not automatically follow that the information is given a designation as confidential.
 The Tribunal reserves the right to refuse to accept a confidential designation, in whole or in part.
 If the Tribunal has concerns about the designation of information as confidential, the party providing the information will be given an opportunity to provide an acceptable explanation of why the designation is appropriate.
 In these instances, the following may occur: